venanx/text-mining/README.md

-# text-mining
-Sample Text Mining Project using RStudio using Twitter Data
+# Sample Text Mining Project using RStudio with Twitter Data